UPPSC Syllabus 2023

 - Environmental security and Ecosystems, Conservation of Wildlife, Biodiversity, Environmental pollution and degradation, environmental impact assessment.

 - Disaster as a Non-traditional security and safety challenge, disaster mitigation and management.

-- Challenges of International Security: Issues of Nuclear proliferation, Causes and spread of extremism, Communication networks, the role of media and social networking, Basics of cybersecurity, money laundering and human trafficking.
+- Challenges of International Security: Issues of Nuclear proliferation, Causes and spread of extremism, Communication networks, the role of media and social networking, Basics of cybersecurity, money laundering, and human trafficking.

-- Specific knowledge of Uttar Pradesh Economy
+- Specific knowledge of the Uttar Pradesh Economy

 - Law and Order and Civil Defence with special reference to U.P.